bramus/specificity/README.md

 💡 Under the hood, `@bramus/specificity` uses [CSSTree](https://github.com/csstree/csstree) to do the parsing of strings to Selectors.
 As a result, the `calculate` method also accepts a [CSSTree AST](https://github.com/csstree/csstree/blob/master/docs/ast.md) of the types `Selector` and `SelectorList`.

+If you have a pre-parsed CSSTree AST of the type `Selector` you can pass it into `Specificity.calculateForAST()`.
+It [performs slightly better](#benchmark) than `Specificity.calculate()` as it needs to check fewer things.
+It differs from `Specificity.calculate()` in that it does not return an array of `Specificity` instances but only a single value.

 ## The Return Format

 A calculated specificity is represented as an instance of the `Specificity` class.
 The `Specificity` class includes methods to get the specificity value in a certain format, along with some convenience methods to compare it against other instances.